 While the Canons guide a judge's professional conduct in the courtroom and, in certain instances, outside the courtroom, applicable law controls a judge's decisions on matters that are presented to the court for resolution.
 Disputes about a judge's rulings remain under the jurisdiction of the trial and appellate courts.

 The Commission has jurisdiction over the conduct of Judges of County and District Courts, Judges of the Court of Appeals, and Justices of the Supreme Court.
-It has no jurisdiction regarding the conduct of magistrates, court staff, lawyers, peace officers, the Department of Corrections, municipal judges, administrative law judges, or the federal judiciary.
+It has no jurisdiction regarding the conduct of magistrates, court staff, lawyers, law enforcement officers, the Department of Corrections, municipal judges, administrative law judges, or the federal judiciary.

 Commission Phone Numbers: